 The Authority is the sole shareholder and parent body of Allerdale Waste Services Limited.
 Incorporated in the United Kingdom on 19 November 2019, the company provides household waste and recycling collections and trade waste services to the Authority.
-It began operating on April 4, 2020.
+The company commenced trading on 4 April 2020.